What is the STARS Symposium?

 Who should submit?

 Any student (undergraduate or graduate) doing research or creative works with a professor should participate!
-Students can elect to give a short oral presentation (spots will be limited on a competitive basis), or a poster presentation of research, or a performance, or exhibition of creative work.
+Students can elect to give a short oral presentation, a poster presentation of research, a performance, or exhibition of creative work.

 Can graduate students present?